-On occasions I've even had to look up the words to check their spelling so you can imagine I've got no conception of what the phase actually means.
+On occasions I've even had to look up the words to check their spelling so you can imagine I've got no conception of what the phrase actually means.

-Before we start, I want to be sure I'm shot by the Policitially Correct Squad so I'll make this declaration up front: the points I am raising in this blog can equally apply to both sexes and the views I am expressing are my own, based upon my own observations gathered from about 2 decades of practice.
+Before we start, I want to be sure I'm not shot by the Politically Correct Squad so I'll make this declaration up front: the points I am raising in this blog can equally apply to both sexes and the views I am expressing are my own, based upon my own observations gathered from about two decades of practice.

-So ... on the subject of money, here's some things I've noticed over the years that are pertinent to women:
+So... on the subject of money, here are some things I've noticed over the years that are pertinent to women.

 1. Relationship With Money

-Women often have a strained relationship with money in my view.
+Women often have a strained relationship with money, in my view.
 I'm not saying they don't understand money.
 What I'm saying is they seem to fall into two distinct camps.
-They either really take the trouble to get to grips with the subject of money, where it's coming from, where it's going, money goal setting, investing, etc or they simply refuse to get their heads around the subject.
-In other words, there seems to me to be two mindsets – those that are truly interested in money and think of it as an essential economic good that they need to know about or those that adamantly refuse to deal with the subject at all.
+They either really take the trouble to get to grips with the subject of money, where it's coming from, where it's going, money goal setting, investing, etc, or they simply refuse to get their heads around the subject.
+In other words, there seems to me to be two mindsets – those who are truly interested in money and think of it as an essential economic good that they need to know about, and those who adamantly refuse to deal with the subject at all.

 Of course the type of relationship women have with money affects how they actually deal with the commodity.

 This is a really biggie.
 It affects not only how women deal with their own money but all sorts of other subjects, such as asking for a raise at work or asking their spouses what is going on in the money affairs department.
 Women frequently seem to be backward in raising the subject of money.
 For some reason they seem shy and uncomfortable about discussing the topic.